italobusi/transport-simap/draft-busi-nmop-transport-simap.md

 > Provide more enhanced SD definitions (latency)

+When a connectivity service with availability requirements is requested, the optical controller can decide to configure some resiliency (e.g., protection or restoration) mechanisms within the network to recover the service traffic in case a failure or a degradation occur.

+Transport SIMAP reports the configuration of the mechanism as well as its status.

+In particular, after a failure or a degradation occurs, the service resiliency mechanism may be in a state which will not allow the transport network to recover any additional failure (for example, the 1+1 protection mechanism is not able to recover from the failure of the secondary path after the primary path has failed and the traffic has switched to the secondary path).

-> Need to notify the status of the protection/restoration after a failure occurs.
-The customer may request to reconfigure the service availability (e.g., from 1+1 to always-1+1) or do nothing.
+Based on the status of the resiliency mechanism reported by Transport SIMAP, the customer may request to reconfigure the service availability requirements (e.g., from 1+1 to always-1+1) or do nothing.

 > More discussion to be done based on the availability monetization description